Thomas-Bezy/Website/content/publication/published-paper/diff_recrutement/index.md

 ---
-title: "How can we Explain the Recruitment Difficulties Anticipated by Companies?"
+title: "Recruitment Difficulties Anticipated by Companies: What Are the Explanatory Factors in France?"
 authors:
 - Thomas Bézy
 - Catherine Bruneau